threadi/wp-personio-integration-light/readme.txt

 - Customization of slugs (URLs) for list and detailed views of positions
 - Multiple and customizable application forms incl. export of them via Personio API
-- Supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese, Swedish, Finnish
+- Supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese, Swedish, Finnish, Polish
 - Support for multilingual plugins Polylang, WPML, Weglot and TranslatePress
 - Support for subcompanies and additional offices in positions
 - Support for multiple form handler like Contact Form 7, Forminator and WPForms